 | || || |

-(Adapted from the article Plan well.
+(Adapted from the article Healthy Snacks for Adults.
 Dietitians of Canada.)

 How can meetings and other work functions help employees gain healthy eating habits?

 |Vending machines / Catering Trucks|| || |

 |Hectic Schedule / Long Hours|| || |